 Non-Argyle (not of Argyle mine origin) Argyle Origin (cut from Argyle mine seconds)

-This report takes a close look at why Argyle certified pink diamonds are growing in value at an astonishing rate and why non-Argyle certified pink diamonds have stagnated in value.
+This report takes a close look at why Argyle certified pink diamonds are growing in value at an astonishing rate and why GIA certified non-Argyle pink diamonds have stagnated in value.